JensenJoseSajan/Two_Rows_One_Column/README.md

 > All of the above function are in the switch case.

-> case 1: To find the Factorial of a number
+> case 1: To find the Factorial of a number.

-> case 2: To find the permutaion
+> case 2: To find the permutaion.

 > case 3: To find the combination.

 > A default case for not inputing the correct case number.
 5. RAAJ RAMESH
 > Fill your part here